Inaam Dus Hazaar: Plot

 Kamal Malhotra (Sanjay Dutt) is a salesman working with a table-fan manufacturing firm.
 He lives with his uncle and mother.

 One night in a jewel exhibition, he meets the Nawab of Chandrapur (Raza Murad).
 While introducing himself to the Nawab, his name is overheard by a member of a gang, Kamran (Viju Khote).
 He is invited by Kamran to meet a diamond dealer, Seth Narottam Johri.
-The members of the gang are actually taking him to be the famous CID officer Kamal Malhotra.
-He is left drunk in a car and the police arrest him.
-He explains to the police what happened last night, but is unable to prove the identity of the gang.
+The members of the gang have actually mistaken him for the famous CID officer Kamal Malhotra.
+He is tied up and beaten badly and then left drunk in a car ready to be killed but manages to survive and the police arrest him before the gang can take him away to kill him.
+His uncle bails him out & he explains to the police what happened last night, but is unable to prove the identity of the gang as they cover there tracks well and we're expecting this visit with Kamal surviving.

 Another night in a hotel, he finds Narottam Johri and tries to catch him.
 Narottam Johri is killed by another member of the gang, Luca (Gulshan Grover) and Kamal gets accused of the murder.
 He escapes from the hotel and tries to catch Luca, but the only thing he could get hold of is a train ticket.
 To save himself and to catch Luca, he flees from the police and travels by the same train in which Luca is travelling.
-There, he meets Sonia Shrivastav (Meenakshi Seshadri) and falls in love with her.
+There, he meets Sonia Shrivastav (Meenakshi Seshadri).
 To hide his identity, he introduces himself as Ashok Saxena to her.

-In the train, the police come searching for him.
-So he escapes from the train taking Sonia as hostage in the police jeep.
-Sonia later tells Kamal that she is a model.
-Actually, she works for Captain S.P.
+In the train, the police come searching for him but he luckily escapes using Sonia as cover and having his back turned to them so as to not be noticed.
+Kamal narrowly escapes before the poilce arrive again, the police and train inductor don't believe Sonia when she says she's not with him (with Kamal hearing secretly) and arrest her but then Kamal drives away with the police car under the disguise as a policeman and with Sonia handcuffed to the car.
+After sometime spent together Sonia later tells Kamal that she is a model and is going to Bombay.
+In Actuality, she works for Captain S.P.
 Singh (Amrish Puri), whose gang is in search for CID officer Kamal Malhotra.